achristens/panda-the-bear-js/answers.md

 Change the font family of the h1 to 'monospace'.
     var headings = document.querySelectorAll("h1");
     headings.forEach(function(heading){heading.style.fontFamily = 'monospace'})

 Find a way to select the round icons in the sidebar and then change their colour.
+    var roundIcons = document.querySelectorAll(".action-icon-bg");
+    roundIcons.forEach(function(icon){ icon.style.backgroundColor = "#dedede"})

 Scroll down to the contact form.
 Change the placeholder attribute of the name field to "identify yourself".

 Change the placeholder attribute of the message field to "state your business".